 LPC complies with the Uniform Prudent Management of Institutional Funds Act (UPMIFA).
 The State of New Hampshire adopted UPMIFA effective July 1, 2009.
 Implementation of the provisions of UPMIFA have no impact on the existence or adherence to any related restrictions on the funds.
 The provisions of UPMIFA that are of most relevance to LPC are those relating to calculation of release of restrictions on net assets.
 Permanently restricted net assets consist of endowment funds held by Fidelity Investments in mutual funds.
-Calculation of amounts released from restriction applies a rate of 4% of the trailing average value over the preceding 48 months.
-Amounts released from restriction related to this endowment fund amounted to \$5,606 and \$3,349 during the years ended March 31, 2024 and 2023 respectively.
+As of March 31, 2025 and 2024 calculation of amounts released from restriction applied a rate of 4.5% and 4% of the trailing average value over the preceding 36 and 48 months respectively.
+Amounts released from restriction related to this endowment fund amounted to \$2,976 and \$5,606 during the years ended March 31, 2025 and 2024 respectively.